AllenNeuralDynamics/isi_segmentation/README.md

 ## Installation
 To use the predict-isi-segmentation library, clone this repository and install the requirements.

-#.
-First, ensure git is installed:
+1. First, ensure git is installed:
 ```
 git --version
 ```
-If 'git' is not recognized, install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+If `git` is not recognized, install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-#.
-Move into the directory where you want to place the repository folder, and then download it from GitHub:
+2. Move into the directory where you want to place the repository folder, and then download it from GitHub:

 ```
 cd <SOME_FOLDER>